QuTech-Delft/OpenQL/docs/platform_ccl.rst

 The other entries of the ``hardware_settings`` section specify various buffer times to be inserted in various operations due to control electronics setup.
 For example, ``mw_mw_buffer`` can be used to specify time to be inserted between a microwave operation followed by another microwave operation.
-See :ref:'Scheduling'.
+See :ref:'Scheduling' for details.

-``topology`` specifies the qubit numbering and qubit connection numbering.
-HERE
+``topology`` specifies the mapping of qubit indices to qubit positions in the platform, as well as the mapping of edge indices to edges in the platform.
+An edge is a connection between a pair of qubits.
+It is directed to distinguish the control and target qubits of two-qubit gates.

+Figure :numref:`fig_qubit_numbering_ccl` shows these numberings in the 7 qubit CC-Light platform.

 .. _fig_qubit_numbering_ccl:

 .. figure:: ./qubit_number.png
     :width: 800px
     :align: center
-    :alt: Qubit numbering and connections in the 7 qubits CC-Light Platform
+    :alt: Qubit and edge numbering in the 7 qubits CC-Light Platform
     :figclass: align-center

-    Qubit numbering and connections in the 7 qubits CC-Light Platform
+    Qubit and edge numbering in the 7 qubits CC-Light Platform

-For the details below, it will be convinient to consider the Figure :numref:`fig_qubit_numbering_ccl`, which shows qubit and edge numbering in CC-Light platform.

-Qubit topology is specified/configured in the ``topology`` section.
-This information is used in mapping of quantum circuit as discussed in detail in :ref:`mapping`.
-This section starts with the specification of x and y demensions of grid by setting ``x_size`` and ``y_size``.
-A qubit grid is rectangular.
+The ``topology``  section starts with the specification of the two dimensions of a rectangular qubit grid by specifying ``x_size`` and ``y_size``.
+The positions of the real qubits of the platform are defined relative to this (artificial) grid.
 The coordinates in the X direction are 0 to x_size-1.
 In the Y direction they are 0 to y_size-1.
-Next, the available qubits in the platform are given an ``id`` which is used as operands in instructions to index the qubits.
-For each qubit its ``x`` and ``y`` position on the grid is also specified.
+Next, for each available qubit in the platform, its position in the grid is specified: the ``id`` specifies the particular qubit's index, and ``x`` and ``y`` specify its position in the grid.
+Please note that not every qubit index in the range 0 to qubit_number-1 needs to correspond to a qubit, nor that every position in the x_size by y_size grid needs to correspond to a qubit.

 Qubits are connected in directed pairs, called edges.
+Edge indices form a contigous range starting at 0.
-Each edge in the topology is given an ``id``, and its source and destination qubit by ``src`` and ``dst``, respectively.
-This means that although Edge 0 and Edge 8 are between qubit 0 and qubit 2, they are different as these edges are in oppsite directions.
+Each edge in the topology is given an ``id`` which denotes its index, and a source (control) and destination (target) qubit index by ``src`` and ``dst``, respectively.
+This means that although Edge 0 and Edge 8 are between qubit 0 and qubit 2, they are different as these edges are in opposite directions.
+The qubit indices specified here must correspond to available qubits in the platform.

 .. code-block::
    :linenos: